 He became a senior staff officer with No 1 Bomber Group at Bawtry in Yorkshire.
 Following a very short course on the Canberra Operational Training Unit he took charge of No 139 (Jamaica) Squadron, based at Hemswell.
 His time there included level target marking at night plus flying demonstrations in Canada, Jamaica and the Caribbean.
 He left the Squadron in October 1955 on a posting to the Air Ministry and he was awarded a Bar to his AFC on May 31st 1956 for his work with the

 His last posting was to the NATO base at Laarbruch, Germany and he was promoted to Wing Commander on 1 July 1956.
 Increasing blindness forced him to leave Laarbruch to go to the RAF Hospital at Halton, Buckinghamshire, and he retired August 31 1967.
-While he was at the Air Ministry, his wife gave birth to his son, his only child.
-He was named Corran.
+While he was at the Air Ministry, his wife gave birth to his son - his only child - who they named Corran.